ludicdrive/landscaping-system-docs/docs/settings.md

 > IMPORTANT: only easting/northing CRS with unit meter will work.
 If using feet, the `Landscape Scale Factor` has to be set accordingly - see [Scale](landscapinginfos.md?id=scale).

-### Enable Large Worlds

-This can be used to unload tiles while importing huge areas at once.
-Only Unreal Engine 5.0.

-### Read Parallel

-Experimental.
-Read raster data parallel for faster imports.

 ### Use in Memory Files

 Only create intermediate files in memory and not on disk.
 This will lead to faster imports.
-Uncheck this, if you want to use intermediate GIS files in other applications.
+Uncheck this, if you want to use intermediate files in other applications.

 ## DTM

 ### Allowed DTM File Types

 Filetypes recognized for importing DTM files.
-See [here]((andscapinginfos.md?id=allowed-dtm-file-types) for more information.
+See also [LandscapingInfos](andscapinginfos.md?id=allowed-dtm-file-types) for more information.

 ### Resample Memory Giga Byte